 All Drugwatch services are free.
-There is no requirement for anyone to be a client of Wilson and Peterson, LLP to receive our help.
+There is no requirement for anyone to be a client of Wilson and Peterson, LLP to receive Drugwatch’s help.

 When visitors to Drugwatch call a phone number on our website or fill out a free case review form, they can speak to third-party representatives who can help connect them with the appropriate legal professional.

 Drugwatch adheres to a strict code of integrity, accuracy and quality in producing all the content on our website.
 Our sources include peer-reviewed medical journals, reputable news outlets, court documents, U.S. Food and Drug Administration reports, patients with first-hand experience and experts in the medical and legal fields.
 We are committed to being transparent about content, so we provide a list of sources on each page as well as contact information for the editor, reviewer and authors.
 It is our intention for every page on Drugwatch to be medically or legally reviewed by credible experts to ensure the information you get from us is factual, complete and of the highest quality.